snowplow/snowplowanalytics.com/_posts/2018-12-18-debugging-bad-rows-on-gcp/index.md

 }
 ```

 The `cx` field will be present if the event has any entities attached.
-Again this is base64 encoded, which when decoded contains an array JSON objects:
+Again this is base64 encoded, which when decoded contains an array of JSON objects:

 ```JSON
 {